Spartan322/redot-engine/README.md

 The class reference is accessible from the Redot editor.

-## Redot Experimental
+## ReX Engine

 Looking to try out new features that aren't backwards compatible with Godot, or would you like to create new features for Redot Engine that can't be added here due to compatibility issues?

-Meet us over at [ReX](https://github.com/Redot-Experimental/ReX?tab=readme-ov-file) Where we test new ideas and improve the engine in ways not currently possible here in the core repo.
+Meet us over at the [ReX Engine Repo](https://github.com/redot-rex/rex-engine) Where we aim to create a modern engine using Redot Engine as a starting point, free from godots choices and shortcomings, and innovate in ways not currently possible here within Redot Engine.